mandrasch/ddev-pull-wp-scripts/README.md

 If .htaccess has a https-only rule with something like 'RewriteCond %{HTTPS} !=on', it will result in 'ERR_TOO_MANY_REDIRECTS'.
 Just remove these rules from .htaccess. https://twitter.com/m_andrasch/status/1481290725694349316

+## TODOs

+- [ ] SSH: Command for checking of availability of WP-CLI fails, just use `mysqldump` as default and optional config param to enable WP-CLI?

 ## Acknowledgements

 Thanks to